bcbio/bcbio-nextgen/docs/contents/configuration.rst

 -  ``coverage_bigwig`` Generate a bigwig file of coverage, for loading into the UCSC genome browser [true, false]
--  ``strandedness`` For RNA-seq libraries, if your library is strand specific, set the appropriate flag form [unstranded, forward, reverse].
+-  ``strandedness`` For RNA-seq libraries, if your library is strand specific, set the appropriate flag form [unstranded, firststrand, secondstrand].
    Defaults to unstranded.

 Experimental information